 - Make the filling: Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese for 1 minute on medium speed until smooth.
 On medium speed, beat in the egg, sugar, lemon zest, lemon juice, and vanilla extract together until smooth and creamy, about 3 full minutes.
 Gently fold in the blueberries.
 Pour/spoon filling evenly onto the warm crust.

 - Bake for 30–35 minutes, or until the cheesecake has set up and the edges are lightly browned.
 The bars will be very puffy, but will sink down slightly as they cool.
-Allow to cool for 30 minutes at room temperature on a wire rack and then chill in the refrigerator for at least 3 hours.
+Remove from the oven and allow to cool for 30 minutes at room temperature on a wire rack and then chill in the refrigerator for at least 3 hours.

 - Lift the parchment paper out of the pan and cut into squares.